vdjurovic/ignite-maven-plugin/README.md

-# ignite-maven-plugin
+# Ignite Maven Plugin

+*Ignite is part of [AppForge](https://github.com/bitshifted/appforge) platform.*

-Maven plugin for creating app deployment packages
+Maven plugin for creating app deployment packages.
+This plugin alows seamless integration of AppForge into build process.

 ## Building from source
 ### Prerequisites